futilityMethod/CTFs/OverTheWire/Natas/natas.md

 Just log in to the webpage

 ## level 0 -> 1
-View source to find password
+View source to find password.
 gtVrDuiDfck831PqWsLEZy5gyDz1clto

 ## level 1 -> 2